misiektoja/spotify_monitor/docs/configuration.md

 NTFY_ACCESS_TOKEN="tk_your_ntfy_access_token"
 ```

-By default the tool will auto-search for dotenv file named `.env` in current directory and then upward from it.
+By default, Spotify Monitor looks for `.env` in the current directory.
+If it is not there, the search continues in each parent directory.

-Browser import is intentionally different.
-Without `--env-file` it writes to `.env` in the current directory and does not modify a parent dotenv file.
+Browser import does not use the parent-directory search when choosing where to write.
+Without `--env-file`, it writes to `.env` in the current directory.

 You can specify a custom file with `DOTENV_FILE` or `--env-file` flag: